 parallel, each exploring a slightly different conformational space.
 Thus, a comprehensive simulation model of a SARS-CoV-2 protein drug target can be obtained with the use of Summit in a day, whereas it would take months with the use of a typical computer cluster.
-Supercomputers are also used in rapid parallel docking of large drug-discovery field is thus primed for quick
+Supercomputers are also used in rapid parallel docking of large databases of compounds.
+The structure-based mechanism to deployment, since the safety prodrug-discovery field is thus primed for quick results.

 So, what is happening now?
 The laborious, decade-long, classic pathway for the discovery and approval of new drugs could hardly be less well suited to the present pandemic.
-Repurposing existing drugs offers a potentially rapid databases of compounds.
-The structure-based mechanism to deployment, since the safety profiles are known.
+Repurposing existing drugs offers a potentially rapid files are known.
 Therefore, a preliminary report of a supercomputer-driven ensemble docking study of a repurposing compound database to the viral S protein was published on a preprint server in mid-February, with 8000 compounds ranked according to the calculated binding affinity to the receptor-binding domain of the S protein.3 Top-ranked compounds from the original S-protein virtual screen are being tested for activity against the live virus.
 The results will inform future calculations in a speedy, iterative process.